AnkitMalviya/ML_Proj_2022_Phd/README.md

-#ffffff Steps and Links of Table-Transformer Model.
+# Steps and Links of Table-Transformer Model.